severb/flowy/docs/introduction.rst

 -------------

 One of the things that we usually do with queues is to pop values out.
-In SWF we do this with long polling.
+In SWF we do this with HTTP long polling *(since it's a websevice)*.
 Here's a diagram of this process:

 .. figure:: imgs/swf_overview.png
    :align: center